 Part 1.
 How to Connect iPad to Computer Using USB

 The first thought that comes to your mind must be using a USB to connect an iPad to a computer which is the commonest way.
-Even using a USB, there are 4 different approaches to transfer files between iPad and computer including using USB directly, EaseUS MobiMover, iTunes, or Finder (Mac only).
+Even using a USB, there are 4 different approaches to transferring files between iPad and computer, including using USB directly, EaseUS MobiMover, iTunes, or Finder (Mac only).

 Option 1.
 Connect iPad to PC/Mac Using USB Directly